s0tt/ActiveLearningProject/README.md

 ```
 git clone --recurse-submodules -j8 https://github.com/s0tt/ActiveLearningProject.git
 ```
-## Update submodules to latest commit
+After the repository is cloned change into the root directory ActiveLearningProject/ and run the following command
 ```
 git submodule update --remote --merge
 ```
+to update the submodules to the latest commit.
 # Requirements

 **Python >= 3.73** should be used.
 The framework/ the extensions were explicitly developed and tested with **Python 3.73**.